prody/ProDy/doc/reference/usage/selection-operations.rst

 >>> print medium_charged.getSelectionString()
 (medium) and (charged)

-Let's see which amino acids are considered :term:`charged` and :term:`medium`:
+Let's see which amino acids are considered charged and medium:

 >>> print set(medium_charged.getResidueNames())
 set(['ASP'])

-What about amino acids that are :term:`medium` or :term:`charged`:
+What about amino acids that are medium or charged:

 >>> print set((medium | charged).getResidueNames())
 set(['CYS', 'ASP', 'VAL', 'LYS', 'PRO', 'THR', 'GLU', 'HIS', 'ARG', 'ASN'])